At a glance: In-app-events relating to user actions and events sent by the app or S2S to the platform are available in in-app raw-data reports.

 There are many insights you can draw out of observing the different customer journeys your users have from the initial launch of the app, and throughout their lifetime.

-- Download installs and in-app-events reports for the same periods of time.
+- Download install and in-app-event reports having the same time period.

-- Combine the CSV files into a single file.
+- Combine the reports into a single file.

-- Sort or filter the file using the AppsFlyer ID field.
+- Sort the file using AppsFlyer ID as the primary sort field and event time as the secondary sort field.

 The result is a group or groups of events performed by each of your users.

-Retargeting in-app events can be attributed to the UA and retargeting campaign
+Retargeting in-app events are attributed to the UA and retargeting campaign

 Why is af_app_opened event missing?